How To - Build a High-Quality Radio-less AllStar Node for Under $100

 I would recommend the Adafruit MAX9814 module also but have had no issues with MAX9814 modules from other sellers.
 This module is available on ebay from Chinese sellers for as little as 99¢ shipped, vs. $7.95 from Adafruit, which is quite a price difference.

-Dell Wyse 3040 MiniPCs have been used in probably 1,000+ AllStar nodes and work great due to their wide availability, low cost, simple set up, and reliable operation.
-Many have built-in WiFi cards and dual antennas, which work very well, though personally I prefer wired Ethernet whenever possible for maximum performance and less potential RFI.
+Dell Wyse 3040 MiniPCs have been used in 100's of AllStar nodes and work great due to their wide availability, low cost, simple set up and reliable operation.
+Many have built-in WiFi cards and dual antennas, though personally I prefer wired Ethernet whenever possible for maximum performance and less potential RFI.
 Many 3040's run on 5V 3A, but more recent "12V" versions will run on 5-16V.
-I've also seen new 3040's on ebay for a little bit more (~$60) which is a small price difference for new vs. used.
-But even a used 3-5+ year old 3040 should run very well for many years.
+Even a used 3-5+ year old 3040 should run very well for many years.
 The design is well thought-out with excellent thermal management and no fan to pull dust inside.
-If getting one that's more than a few years old I recommend checking the small backup battery and replacing it if below 3V.
+If getting one that's more than a few years old the small backup battery should be checked and replaced if below 3V.
 CR2032 batteries are available with solder tabs for as little as $1 ea.
 The case pops open with no tools needed and you can then also confirm if it has built-in WiFi.
 Many 3040's have the internal WiFi card and antennas even though many ebay sellers don't mention it.
-I usually have numerous 3040's with and without WiFi in stock that I can provide with new backup battery and ASL preinstalled at a reasonable price.

 USB Radio Interface

 A number of URIs are available that use high-quality C-Media USB Audio I/O Controller ICs.
-CM108 USB Sound "Fobs" are less than $5 but require some modifications and fine soldering.
+CM108 USB Sound "fobs" are less than $5 but require some modifications and fine soldering.
 Fobs can be noisier in high-RFI environments, which is generally not an issue with a radio-less node, but could be an issue if you happen to also be transmitting 1.5KW on HF, or just a few Watts on VHF/UHF within ~5-10' of the node.
-Various other URI's are available but cost over $50 which does not make sense for a DiY radio-less node interface.
-You're much better off getting a UCI120 at that point.

 Total: $7